 Journal Entry of Deferred Revenue

-The following Deferred Revenue Journal Entry provides an outline of the most common journal entries in Accounting.
-In simple terms, Deferred RevenueDeferred RevenueDeferred Revenue, also known as Unearned Income, is the advance payment that a Company receives for goods or services that are to be provided in the future.
+The following Deferred Revenue Journal Entry outlines the most common journal entries in Accounting.
+In simple terms,, Deferred RevenueDeferred RevenueDeferred Revenue, also known as Unearned Income, is the advance payment that a Company receives for goods or services that are to be provided in the future.
 The examples include subscription services & advance premium received by the Insurance Companies for prepaid Insurance policies etc. means the revenue that has not yet been earned by the Products/Services are delivered to the Customer and is receivable from the same.

-- It is an advance payment received from Customers for the Product/Services delivered and is a Liability of the Company.
+- It is an advance payment received from Customers for the Product/Services delivered and is the company’s liability.

-- It is reflected as “Advance from Customers” in the Liability side of the Balance sheet and considered as Revenue when its earned.
+- It is reflected as “Advance from Customers” on the Liability side of the Balance sheet and considered revenue when earned.
 For Example, If a Company receives $100,000 from a Customer for a Product to be made and delivered.
-In this case, $100,000 records as Liability in the Balance Sheet, and the same shall be considered as Income by writing off the Liability only when the product is actually delivered to the Customer.
+In this case, $100,000 was recorded as Liability on the Balance Sheet.
+The same shall be considered income by writing off the liability only when the product is delivered to the Customer.

 Examples of Deferred Revenue Journal Entry

 The following are examples of the deferred revenueExamples Of The Deferred RevenueDeferred revenue or unearned revenue is the number of advance payments that the company has received for the goods or services still pending for the delivery or provision.
 Its examples include an annual plan for the mobile connection, prepaid insurance policies. journal entry.